Do I maintain my Yeti myself or should I trust a garage to service it?

 The best oil for my Yeti’s 1.2 TSI petrol engine (code CBZC) is Castrol Edge Titanium 5W-30

-I bought five litres – Yeti engines need a full four litres, so I have a litre spare for next time.- oil filter
+I bought five litres – Yeti engines need a full four litres, so I have a litre spare for next time.

 Piece of mind - all this quality stuff is in/on my Yeti